hhas/SwiftAutomation/doc-source/6 application-objects.md

 ## Creating application objects

 Before you can communicate with a scriptable application you must create an application object.
-When targeting local applications, the glue's own default constructor is usually the best choice.
+When targeting local applications, the glue's own default constructor, which locates the application by bundle identifier, is usually the best choice.
 For example, to target TextEdit:

   let textedit = TextEdit()

-This locates the target application using the same bundle identifier as the application from which the glue was originally generated (in this case "com.apple.TextEdit").
+This uses the bundle identifier of the application from which the glue was originally generated (in this case "com.apple.TextEdit").
+If you have more than one version of the application installed, or wish to control the same application on another machine (via Remote Apple Events), use one of the following initializers to target it precisely:

-Alternatively, one of the following initializers may be used to target the desired application more precisely (for example, if more than one version is installed or if it's running on another machine):

   // application's name or full path (`.app` suffix is optional) Application(name: String, ...)